lizhaocheng59/compeer/README.md

 URL: `/auth/register`
 DATA:
-`username` - Username of the person to register
+* `username`: Username of the person to register
-`email` - Email of the person to register
+* `email`: Email of the person to register
-`password` - Raw password of the user (will be sent over SSL in the final so its secure enough.
+* `password`: Raw password of the user (will be sent over SSL in the final so its secure enough.

 RESPONSE:
-`200 - OK` with no body if the user was made
+* `200 - OK` with no body if the user was made
-`400 - Bad Request` if the username is taken, or you are missing any fields.
+* `400 - Bad Request` if the username is taken, or you are missing any fields.
 The body will contain a dictionary of all your goofs so you should be ok to show the user them.